What is a PPA?: Power Purchase Agreements explained

 What is a Power Purchase Agreement?

-Most people are familiar with buying power directly from energy retailers but power purchase agreements are a different setup altogether and we’re here to explain what they are.
+Most people are familiar with buying power directly from energy retailers, but power purchase agreements are a different setup altogether and we’re here to explain what they are.

-Basically, a power purchase agreement is when a company buying energy goes into a contract straight with the electricity generator, bypassing retailers.
+A power purchase agreement is when a company buying energy goes into a contract straight with the electricity generator, bypassing retailers.
 The PPA details the commercial terms for this sale succinctly, to provide more certainty about the price over the period of the contract.
 These terms include the start of the project, delivery schedule for electricity, associated penalties for under-delivery, payment, and termination.

-Specific to renewable energy, PPAs can be the contract to purchase electricity from an independent energy generator or renewable energy certificates, or both.
+Specific to renewable energy, PPAs can be a contract to purchase electricity from an independent energy generator or renewable energy certificates, or both.
 They can be signed with an existing power plant or one that’s yet to be built.
 Electricity generators and retailers in the wholesale markets are typically the ones who use PPAs.

 What is a Corporate PPA?